v-rajagt/IntuneDocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 ## Password settings

-On devices enrolled by using User Enrollment, the Require password setting is the only supported option.
+On User Enrollment devices, the Require password setting is the only supported option.
 If configured, the only restriction enforced is to require a 6-digit complex numeric PIN.

 For example, you configure the Password expiration setting, and push this policy to User Enrollment devices.
 On such devices, the expiration is ignored and the password must be 6-digit, complex number.